hasibzunair/RSUD20K/README.md

 ## 2. Dataset

 RSUD20K dataset is available to download at this [link](https://www.kaggle.com/datasets/hasibzunair/rsud20k-bangladesh-road-scene-understanding).
+Open a new folder named `datasets` and keep it there.
 RSUD20K consists of the following classes for multi-class object detection:

 ```bash
 # classes.txt